ilanschnell/bitarray/README.md

 Create a bitarray of length, with all values 0.

+`make_endian(bitarray, endian, /)` -> bitarray

+When the endianness of the given bitarray is different from `endian`, return a new bitarray, with endianness `endian` and the same elements as the original bitarray, i.e. even though the binary representation of the new bitarray will be different, the returned bitarray will equal the original one.
+Otherwise (endianness is already `endian`) the original bitarray is returned unchanged.

 `rindex(bitarray, value=True, /)` -> int

 Return the rightmost index of `bool(value)` in bitarray.